Wally Wolf: Setting 1948 Gold medal 4X200 Olympic relay record of 8:48

-Ultimately, coach Robert Kiphuth did hold a time trial shortly after the actual trials with 11 of the swimmers.
-This time trial had Jimmy McLane as first overall with a time of 2:11.0, Bill Smith and Wally Wolf in 2:11.2, and Wally Ris in 2:12.4.
+Apparently the 4x200 relay team had considerable depth that year.
+Coach Robert Kiphuth held a time trial shortly after the actual Olympic trials with 11 of the swimmers, which had Jimmy McLane as first overall with a time of 2:11.0, Bill Smith and Wally Wolf in 2:11.2, and Wally Ris in 2:12.4.
 This quartet was used for the Olympic final and won the gold medal.
 The next four-Eugene Rogers in 2:14.2, Edwin Gilbert in 2:15.4, Robert Gibe in 2:15.6, and William Dudley in 2:15.9, were used in the Olympic prelims.
-The next three swimmers-Joe Verdeur who came in 2:16.3, Alan Ford in 2:16.4 and George Hoogerhyde in 2:17.4 were not used in any capacity in the 4x200 freestyle relay.
+The next three swimmers-Joe Verdeur who came in 2:16.3, Alan Ford in 2:16.4 and George Hoogerhyde in 2:17.4 were not used in the 4x200 freestyle relay.

+1952 4x200 Olympic relay team

 Four years later at the 1952 Olympics in Helsinki, Finland, Wolf once again was the top qualifier in the 4x200-meter freestyle relay at the US Olympic trials.
-Like the trials in 1948, several top swimmers-Ford Konno, Clarke Scholes, William Woolsey, Wayne Moore and Jimmy McLane swam under their potential in the trials and failed to qualify for the final who had otherwise qualified in other events.
+Like the trials in 1948, several top swimmers who had qualified for other events (Ford Konno, Clarke Scholes, William Woolsey, Wayne Moore and Jimmy McLane) swam below their potential in the trials and failed to qualify for the final.
 Coach Matt Mann used four of the swimmers who actually qualified in the trials for the Olympic prelim.
 He swam a second heat leg setting a new Olympic record of 2:11.4.
 For the final, Mann used Konno, Woolsey, Moore, and McLane who won the gold medal.
 Wolf helped the U.S. relay team to qualify for the final of the men's 4×200-meter freestyle relay, but, under the international swimming rule of the time, he was not awarded with a medal because he did not swim in the event final.

 Wolf attended the University of Southern California (USC), where he swam for the USC Trojans swimming and diving team in National Collegiate Athletic Association (NCAA) competition and was a four-time All American.
 He graduated from USC with a bachelor's degree in 1951, and later returned to USC Law School to earn a law degree in 1957.

+1956, 1960 Summer olympics in Water Polo

 Wolf was a member of the U.S. men's team that finished fifth in the 1956 water polo tournament in Melbourne, Australia, playing in five matches.
-Again, four years later at the 1960 Olympics in Rome, he finished seventh with the U.S. men's water polo team in the 1960 tournament.
+Four years later at the 1960 Olympics in Rome, he finished seventh with the U.S. men's water polo team in the 1960 tournament.
 He played all seven matches and scored five goals.
 He was named to the 1964 Olympics US water polo team, but did not accept the appointment.